 Virginia Wesleyan University is an inclusive environment that appreciates and celebrates freedom of expression.
 The University understands that with freedom comes responsibility.
 We trust that our community members will practice good judgment and consider the rights of others, as well as their own when practicing such freedom.
 Moreover, our community recognizes that, on occasion, some members of the community may view the expression of certain ideas of others as offensive, insensitive, or even harmful.
+However, the University does not tolerate expressions or actions that may be qualified as "hate speech" based on such expression's targeting federally protected classes.

 The University prohibits expression considered unlawful or that which violates institutional policy or disrupts essential University operations.
 Additionally, the University may reasonably regulate the time, place, or manner of some expression to ensure that it does not disrupt the mission's essential functions of delivering education and providing a safe and secure campus.
-Prohibited language or expression includes, but is not limited to, sexual harassment, bullying, trespassing, defamation, civil harassment, imminent threats, and incitement to unlawful conduct.
+Prohibited language or expression includes, but is not limited to, sexual harassment, bullying, trespassing, defamation, civil harassment, hate speech, imminent threats, and incitement to unlawful conduct.